less than

-Compare The Best Private Health Insurance Policies For Wisdom Teeth
+Private Health Insurance For Wisdom Teeth Removals

 Dental bills can sometimes be more painful than the visits themselves, especially when it comes to extracting wisdom teeth, as the costs aren't usually covered by Medicare.
+But if you have the right health insurance, you can help protect your teeth as well as your wallet.

 This guide will cover all you need to know about wisdom teeth extraction and what type of health insurance can help reduce your bill.

-Are wisdom teeth covered by health insurance?
+COMPARE & SAVEAre wisdom teeth covered by health insurance?

+In most cases, yes.
+But it really depends on what policy you have.
 Most health insurers will cover some or all of the cost of wisdom tooth extraction under their extras policies.
+However, this is only for 'in-the-chair' procedures at a dentist's clinic.

 If you need a more complex extraction under general anaesthetic, say for an impacted tooth, it's more likely you'll need to have dental surgery in hospital.
+In that case, only a combined hospital and extras policy will help cover some or all of your costs.

 Can I get my wisdom teeth out through Medicare?

+The short answer here is probably not.
+Medicare doesn't offer cover for wisdom teeth removal for the majority of Australians.
 There are some exceptions, but they vary from state-to-state -- the government's Health Direct website is a good place to check if you're covered.

 There's often a long waiting list of up to two years for dental treatment in a public hospital if you're not considered an emergency.